 All of these changes will help further our climate goals, but they are also good news for people: People who can install efficient heat pumps, people who will pay lower total energy bills, people who will breathe fewer toxic fumes from their gas stoves, and all the construction workers we’ll need to employ to make it happen.

-In the coming weeks, we’ll be rolling out a series of posts outlining each of these strategy pivots in more detail.
+In the coming weeks, we’ll be rolling out a series of posts outlining each of these strategy pivots in more detail, as well as a perspective on an important new report out of California, “Equitable Building Electrification: A Framework for Powering Resilient Communities.”
 The challenges they entail are complex and daunting—but thankfully, our energy efficiency community has proven its ability to accomplish the daring, to beat the forecasts, and to deny the skeptics.
 That tenacity, coupled with a broader coalition going forward, is a winning recipe for progress.